Bodies of mother clutching baby found as Indonesia quake toll rises above 1,500

 Doctors have been flocking to help from other parts of Indonesia.

-The Budi Agung hospital has a capacity of 134 beds with about 20 more set up in a tent outside.
-They are all full.
+The Budi Agung hospital has 134 beds with about 20 more set up in a tent outside, all full.
+A hospital ship is also due to arrive.

 Doctors said many patients have been at high risk of infection because they were buried in mud.

-“The number and nature of injuries were far worse because of the liquefaction and mud,” said one doctor, Muhammad Riendra.

-Rescue workers are pushing into outlying districts, where residents say they have been scavenging for coconuts, bananas and cassava.

-Villagers rushed a Red Cross helicopter that landed at Sirenja village near the epicenter of last Friday’s quake, about 75 km (45 miles) north of Palu, to drop off supplies.
+Rescue workers are pushing into outlying districts cut off for days.
+Villagers rushed a Red Cross helicopter that landed at Sirenja village near the quake’s epicenter, about 75 km (45 miles) north of Palu, to drop off supplies.

-Some earthquake damage was evident but the coast did not appear to have been battered by the tsunami, a Reuters photographer said.
+Some quake damage was evident but the coast did not appear to have been battered by the tsunami, a Reuters photographer said.

-Supplies were also dropped by helicopter in four isolated areas south of Palu, the government said.

 Sulawesi is one of the archipelago nation’s five main islands, and like the others, is exposed to frequent earthquakes and tsunami.